 \subsection{Varieties in Fujiki's class $\mcC$}

-Recall that a compact analytic variety $X$ is said to be in Fujiki's class $\mcC$ if $X$ is bimeromorphic to a compact K\"ahler manifold.
+Recall that an analytic variety $X$ is said to be in Fujiki's class $\mcC$ if $X$ is bimeromorphic to a K\"ahler manifold.
 In what follows, we will study some basic properties of these varieties which will be useful in running the MMP.

-\begin{lemma} Let $X$ be a normal compact variety of dimension $3$ in Fujiki's class $\mcC$ and $f:Y\to X$ is a proper bimeromorphic morphism from a normal variety $Y$.
+\begin{lemma} Let $X$ be a normal compact analytic variety of dimension $3$ in Fujiki's class $\mcC$ and $f:Y\to X$ a proper bimeromorphic morphism from a normal variety $Y$.
 Then a class $\alpha\in H^{1,1}_{\BC}(X)$ is nef if and only if $f^*\alpha$ in nef on $Y$ \end{lemma} \begin{proof} This is \cite[Lemma 3.13]{HP16}. \end{proof}